 ) until the end of the transition period (11pm on 31 December 2020) and apply for immigration permission in the UK under the UK government’s EU Settlement Scheme

 .
 Anyone who wishes to remain in the UK beyond the transition period will need to do this, or will need apply for immigration permission under another category of the immigration Rules.

 Immigration permission for those intending to come to the UK from 1 January 2021

-See the Home Office information about documents needed to travel to the UK
+See the Home Office information about travel documents which can and can't be used to travel to the UK